Menu image/svg+xml

 Peer Innovation – Sustainable household sector innovations in collaborative networks New data sources and methods for collecting the contributions of online communities to innovation and sustainability

-In the PeerInnovation project, the Institute for Ecological Economy Research and the Technical University of Berlin are investigating how people work together on innovative solutions to sustainability problems in their spare time and without payment, and share the results of their work with others.
+In the PeerInnovation project, the Institute for Ecological Economy Research and the Technical University of Berlin investigated how people work together on innovative solutions to sustainability problems in their spare time and without payment, and share the results of their work with others.
 Voluntary activities of so-called user-innovators based on pure self-interest provide important impulses for the creation of new products and technical processes.
 Innovation researchers have shown, for example, that important innovations in leisure sports, such as skateboarding, kayaking or mountain biking, were not developed by commercial manufacturers, but by the active sportsmen and women themselves.
-Particularly interesting innovations are created when many interested parties join together to work on projects together.
+Particularly interesting innovations are created when many interested parties join to work on projects together.
 Well-known examples are the Linux operating system, Wikipedia, OpenStreetMaps, the agricultural machines of the Open Source Ecology or the 3D printers of the RepRap community.
 Today, Internet platforms make it easier for these actors to exchange information, share their knowledge with others at a low threshold and also to tackle larger joint innovation projects within decentralised networks based on a division of labour.

 In the course of digitisation, it is therefore becoming interesting to also record statistics on innovation activities in the houshold sector (houshold sector innovation).
 Amateurs in the houshold sector are devoting more time to acquiring, testing and developing new knowledge and sharing their findings with others.
 How such "free innovations" (free innovation) come about, who takes part in them and what makes them successful has hardly been researched so far.
 This is where the PeerInnovation project comes in, as there is great potential for the emergence of sustainable, frugal and convivial technologies.
 For example, the OpenEnergyMonitor helps to monitor energy consumption at home, construction plans for bicycle caravans are shared via the WikiFactory platform, and the WikiHouse project facilitates modular and sustainable construction.